Altavia-Insitaction/field-encrypt/README.md

 ## Usage:

-You must add the #[Encrypt] attribute to the field you want to encrypt.
+You must add the EncryptedString::ENCRYPTED_STRING type attribute to the field you want to encrypt/decrypt.
-Your entity must implements EncryptedFieldsInterface.
-You need to add an un unique identifier and pass throught the function getUniqueIdentifier defined in EncryptedFieldsInterface.
-(Do not use a non first instanciated value like id)

 Let's see an example:
 ```php